 - Centralized systems — all data entries and activities are usually managed using one central server.
 This increases the risk of a single point of failure, and also means that the controlling entity (such as banks or government institutions, for example) act as decision-makers.

-- Decentralized systems — generally rely on multiple server nodes, each of which serves a subset of the total end clients.
+- Distributed systems — generally rely on multiple server nodes, each of which serves a subset of the total end clients.

-- Distributed systems — all data and records of transactions are encrypted and stored not in one server, but in a system of interconnected, independent nodes and terminals.
+- Decentralized systems — all data and records of transactions are stored not in one server, but in a system of interconnected, independent nodes and terminals.
 This ensures independence from centralized entities, transparency, and security.

 Finally, blockchains not only provide an immutable and secure database but also act as a functional environment to transact funds, create digital currencies, and process complex deals using digital agreements (smart contracts).